Sunday, March 29, 2020

 A hitherto unknown aerial photograph of the Old Synagogue in flore.

-Historian Heinrich Schwendemann talked about Jewish life in Freiburg, taking the occasion of the solemn inauguration of the synagogue on September 23, 1870, nearly 150 years ago.
+Historian Heinrich Schwendemann discussed Jewish life in Freiburg on the occasion of the solemn inauguration of the synagogue on September 23, 1870, nearly 150 years ago.

 Jews lived in Freiburg, verifiably in Schusterstraße and Wasserstraße, as early as the Middle Ages.
 They worked as retailers, peddlers, grocers, ironmongers, and livestock dealers for the mighty guilds did not allow them to become craftsmen or artisans.